Migraine is the #1 disability in adults under 50 years of age.

 New research has confirmed that “morning headache” is an integral part of migraine disease.

 Migraine is a dysfunction of the Trigeminal cranial nerve, primarily the sensory center (or “nucleus”).
-The Trigeminal Sensory Nucleus can become dysfunctional following excessive input of negative information, or “nociception”, resulting in a release of the neuropeptide that is responsible for migraine pain.
+The Trigeminal Sensory Nucleus can become dysfunctional, or "sensitized" following excessive input of negative information, or “nociception”, resulting in a release of the neuropeptide CGRP that is responsible for migraine pain.

-During sleep, in most every chronic migraine sufferer, the “motor” division of the Trigeminal nerve causes intense pathologic hyperactivity to the muscles that cover the temples, resulting in a bombardment of nociception back to the sensory nucleus, resulting in waking with varying degrees of headache, to full-blown migraine.
+During sleep, in most every chronic migraine sufferer, the “motor” division of the Trigeminal nerve causes intense pathologic hyperactivity to the muscles that cover the temples, causing a tremendous squeezing and clenching of the jaws, strain and load to the jaw joint, compaction of the teeth into their sockers, resulting in a bombardment of nociception (negative information) back to the sensory nucleus, resulting in waking with varying degrees of headache, to full-blown migraine.

 Industry Leading, FDA Approved Technology